Tarawati Mili Bori

-Tarawati Mili Bori (born 9 January 1959) is an Indian singer of Mishing folk music and Oi:tom from the state of Assam.
+Tarawati Mili Bori (born 9 January 1959) is an Indian singer of Mising folk music and Oi: Nitom from the state of Assam.

-Tarawati was awarded the Sangeet Natak Akademi Award for the year 2022 by the President of India, Smt.
-Droupadi Murmu in New Delhi on March 6, 2024, for her outstanding contribution to the folk and traditional music of Assam.
+Mili was awarded the Sangeet Natak Akademi Award for the year 2022 by the President of India, Smt.
+Droupadi Murmu in New Delhi on 6 March 2024, for her outstanding contribution to the folk and traditional music of Assam.

-She is also known as Melody Queen of Mishing folk songs.
+She is also known as Melody Queen of Mising folk songs.

 Early life

-Tarawati was born on 9 January 1959 in Disangmukh, Sivasagar district, Assam, India.
+Mili was born on 9 January 1959 in Disangmukh, Sivasagar district, Assam to Betang Mili and Uneshwari Mili.
+On 19 July 1981, she married to Lakhi Bori.

+She completed her matriculation from Disangmukh High School in the year 1977.

+Musical career

 She was interested in music since her early school days.
-In 1977, Tarawati's voice gained fame when she began singing on All India Radio, Dibrugarh.
+In 1977, Tarawati's voice gained a lot of popularity when she began singing on All India Radio, Dibrugarh.
+Her melodious voice caught the attention of Bharat Ratna Bhupen Hazarika, in 1984 he invited her to Kolkata to sing in the album Mishing Mipak and in 1985 she also sang for Miri Jiyori film.